ksokolovic/d3-pivots/README.md

 # d3-pivots

-D3 plugin allowing to create bar chart from pivot-like data set.
+D3 plugin allowing to create pivot bar chart from a flat data set.

 The plugin aims to follow the convention for developing D3 plugins described in [Towards Reusable Charts](https://bost.ocks.org/mike/chart/) by Mike Bostock.